isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 <p>“The opportunity to contribute to healthcare research and make a difference
 for patients intrigued me,” she said.</p>
 </blockquote>
-<p>Previously, she had only applied to jobs that were well-known in the science
+<p>Previously, she had only applied to jobs that were more well-known in
-field, such as those of a research assistant or medical writer.</p>
+the science field, such as those of a research assistant or medical writer.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/News 2024/Qasrina_portrait.jpg">
 </div>